JustArchiNET/Madness/README.md

 You don't want madness to embrace your other targets, do you?

-It also becomes mandatory if you're building for multiple targets and you've followed our advice and conditionally including `<PackageReference>` only for .NET Framework.
+It also becomes mandatory if you're building for multiple targets and you've followed our advice and conditionally included `<PackageReference>` only for .NET Framework.
 Other targets won't know about this namespace, so hiding the usage behind `#if` becomes obligatory.
 On the other hand, it's perfect, because it ensures you don't use our `using` where you don't intend to.

 ### And what happens if I use Madness for other frameworks?